BojanSof/blog/_posts/2025-06-20-WatchFaceReverseEngineering.md

 ![JL7012F Block Diagram](/assets/img/smawf/jl7012f-block-diagram.png)

+> The source code for the project is available on [GitHub](https://github.com/BojanSof/sma-wf-editor).
+{: .prompt-info }

 > This blog post is purely for educational purposes, without intention to violate the terms of service of the smart watch.
 It would be great if the manufacturers provide watch face editing tools for such watch faces so the users can customize their devices to their likings.
 {: .prompt-warning }